Silver Spring Day School Parent Handbook

 Parent participants are not included in the consideration of adult-child ratios.
 All classrooms are staffed with SSDS Faculty sufficient to meet legal ratio requirements.

-• complete the SSDS online Child Abuse Prevention Training
+• complete the SSDS online Child Abuse Prevention Training Class

 • Class Scheduler